Heline Eweni

 Heline Babiene Eweni (born 1996) is a Cameroonian activist and philanthropist helping vulnerable women and children and people with disability.
 Her philanthropy is noted by her support to people displaced by the Anglophone Crisis.
-Eweni became an orphan when she loss her both parents at a tender age.
+Eweni became an orphan when she lost her both parents at a tender age.
 Her humanitarian services started by rendering community service through Exceptional Youth Initiative which focuses on free cleaning services in communities.
 Later, Eweni registered the organisation as a non-profit organisation.

 Award

 Eweni was named the prize winner of the 2019 Future Africa Leaders Award (FALA) in Nigeria.